Home » Career Guidance » HR Interview Questions for Freshers (2023 Detailed Guide with Answers)

 2. To grow fast in my career, I take on more responsibilities than I can handle.

 3. I thrive on feedback on my performance.
-If I don’t receive them, I sometimes miss my mark and get drifted in the way I’ve been working.
+If I don’t receive them, I sometimes miss my mark and drift in the way I’ve been working.

-The purpose of such questions is to quiz you on whether you have done some homework or background research on the company.
+There are many ways of answering this question.
+The purpose of the question is to quiz you on whether you have done some homework or background research on the company.
 Here, the interviewer expects you to explain why you think you would be a valuable addition to the company.

 Here, you don’t always have to only talk about good things about the company.
 Big firms are always open to criticism about their functioning and admire the people who provide them with new directions.
 So, if you have some faults that you have found with the company’s workings, you can politely mention them.